 Maximum and minimum values for the display scale attributes are specified in Table 4.1.
-These are the same as in S-101.
+These are the same as in S-101 except that the empty (null) value is not used in S-131.

-Table 44.1 - Maximum and minimum display scale values (from S-101 DCEG)
+Table 4.1 - Maximum and minimum display scale values (from S-101 DCEG)